Sathyanvp/AI_Driven_Website_Risk_Scoring_System/README.md

 This system protects users from phishing attacks by analyzing website characteristics in real-time.
 It features a dual-component architecture:
 1.  **Chrome Extension:** Acts as the sensor, extracting features from the user's active browser tab.
-2.  **Spring Boot Backend:** Acts as the brain, processing features through an **ONNX**-integrated machine learning model to return a risk probability score.
+2.  **Spring Backend:** Acts as the brain, processing features through an **ONNX**-integrated machine learning model to return a risk probability score.

 ## ✨ Key Features